The Nibelungen Saga:

 Didrik’s fight may be left aside here for his wilful deceit by broken

-An intriguing localization of Mime’s smithy has been pointed
+Another intriguing localization of Mime’s smithy has

 Referring to the Reginsmál and Fáfnismál

 of the Elder Edda (Codex Regius), a ruler named Hjalprek

-put Regin (intertextual
+put Regin(n) (intertextual

 and poetical texts localize his activities also in Saxony and